qinshenxue/vue-icon/README.md

     render: h => h(App)
 });
 ```
-You can also configure an object as follows.
+Or configure an object to change the name and the default icon class.
 ```js
 Vue.use(feather, {
     name: 'v-icon',